1. PARTICIPANTS AND ELIGIBILITY

 6. LAUNCH SEQUENCE

 registration.
-Anglers may not begin fishing until official tournament start time, based on cell phone time.
+Anglers may begin fishing once they reach their starting spot.
 Non-standard events outside of the points tournaments may have different launch procedures.
 It will be the angler’s responsibility to check with a Tournament Committee Member on clarification of the launch sequence.

 Safe boating conduct must be observed at all times.
 Each competitor is required to wear a Coast Guard approved personal floatation device, securely fastened, at all times while the boat is being propelled by the combustion engine.
 Furthermore, a kill switch must be fastened to the driver